Volkswagen Polo GTI Review

 The VW Polo GTI has the competition licked when it comes to its luggage-carrying capacity.
 Perfect for high-speed deliveries, then…

 The Volkswagen Polo GTI is one of the most practical small hot hatches around.
 In fact, it’s almost as roomy as the larger VW Golf GTI.
-There’s ample space in the front seats for very tall drivers to get comfortable and you get adjustable lumbar support as standard to help reduce back ache on long drives for you and your front-seat passenger.
+There’s ample space in the front seats for very tall drivers to get comfortable and you get adjustable lumbar support as standard in both front seats to help reduce backache on long drives.

-All the buttons and controls are easy to reach and you’ll have no trouble adjusting the steering wheel so you get a good view of the dials or the digital driver’s display in GTI+ models.
+All the buttons and controls are easy to reach and you’ll have no trouble adjusting the steering wheel so you get a good view of the dials or – in GTI+ models – the digital driver’s display.

 Headroom is impressively generous in the back for such a small car, too, and there’s enough legroom for a six-foot passenger to sit behind an equally tall driver.
 The central rear seat is fairly wide and there’s barely any lump in the rear floor so your middle-seat passenger won’t have much to complain about – on short journeys at least.